 Stimulating debate on NATO issues contributes to strengthening knowledge of the Alliance’s goals and objectives.
 Many of NATO’s information activities have an interactive, two-way nature, enabling the Organization to listen to and learn from the experience of its audiences, identify their concerns and fields of interest and respond to their questions.
-In Moscow and Kyiv for instance, NATO has set up information offices to increase the impact of its work and interact more frequently with its audiences.
-There are also information points in other partner countries and so-called “contact point embassies”, which are NATO member country embassies located in partner countries that enable NATO to engage with local audiences and increase the impact of its work.
+For instance, NATO has information points and/or offices in partner countries and so-called “contact point embassies”, which are NATO member country embassies located in partner countries.
+They all enable NATO to engage with local audiences and increase the impact of its work.

 Types of activities

-Today, the Alliance uses internet-based media and public engagement, in addition to traditional media, to build awareness of and support for NATO’s evolving role, objectives and missions.
+Today, the Alliance uses internet-based media, social media platforms and public engagement, in addition to traditional media, to build awareness of and support for NATO’s evolving role, objectives and missions.
 In short, the Alliance employs a multi-faceted and integrated approach in communicating and engaging with the wider public.